Skip to main content

 4. Click the X icon next to the group.
 This will display a confirmation notification window.

 Figure 20.
-Delete Group from Overlay
+Delete Group from the Zero Trust Network

 Deleting Internet Gateway Networks